 If you are a newly-married couple trying to start a family, or a young professional, living in a condominium will save you money spent on visiting parks, resorts, gym and recreation areas, sometimes even wi-fi or internet connection.
 Of course, to enjoy these condo privileges, you have to pay what they call association or homeowner’s dues.
 But then you won’t ever have to worry about security, amenities that do not work, and even garbage collection.

-Location is a prime consideration and condominiums are usually at the best ones, usually in the middle of busy business districts, so you can save gas and transportation expenses.
+Location is a prime consideration and condominiums are usually at the best ones, especially when in the middle of busy business districts.
+With a condo for rent in Taguig or Makati, for example, you can save gas and transportation expenses.
 And because you have limited space, you are inclined to also limit your furniture and keep your mess at a minimum.

 Property developers peg the resale value of condominiums at double the price in six years.
 For example, a 2 million condo unit now can be appreciated to 4 million in six years.
 That is not a bad deal at all.